Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 version 0.3.2 :

+* Token will now correctly display bars.
+* Skills will now popup in a separate modal.
+* Option added for initiative.
+You can select the regular or the optional way of rolling initiative.

+version 0.3.2 :

 * First implementation of SAN checks (to be localized):
   * You can select one or many targets and click on the new SAN loss field in the creature sheet to trigger a SAN check.
   * Keeper can then apply the SAN loss to the PC/Actor.